 By continuing to produce the finest higher education instructional materials in the world, American publishers are redefining the way 21st century learning is achieved and most efficiently preparing students for a highly-competitive global job market.

-The Higher Education Division hosts the University Dialogue series to help educate college administrators and policymakers to better understand the role publisher materials and technologies play in reducing costs and improving student success.
+The Higher Education Committee hosts the University Dialogue series to help educate college administrators and policymakers to better understand the role publisher materials and technologies play in reducing costs and improving student success.

 FORMER SECRETARY OF STATE